Alternate Spellings of Given Name: Edmund, Edwin. Alternate Spellings of Surname: Reichard, Reichart, Reichert.

 After the War

 Funeral services were held from his home near the Manhattan Hotel in Rittersville with formal services held at St. Peter’s Lutheran and Reformed Church, and officiated by Rev. I. B. Ritter.
-Edwin O. Reichard was then interred with full military honors at the Rittersville Cemetery in Allentown on 8 December 1906.
-Attendees included Reichard’s fellow members of the Grand Army of the Republic (Yeager G.A.R.
-Post 13 and the International Order of Odd Fellows, Keystone Lodge, Bethlehem, Pennsylvania.
+Edmund O. Reichart was then interred with full military honors at the Rittersville Cemetery in Allentown on 8 December 1906.
+Attendees included Reichart’s fellow members of the Grand Army of the Republic (Yeager G.A.R.
+Post 13) and the International Order of Odd Fellows, Keystone Lodge, Bethlehem, Pennsylvania.

 1. Bates, Samuel P. History of Pennsylvania Volunteers, 1861-5, vol. 1.
 Harrisburg, Pennsylvania: B. Singerly State Printer, 1869.

-4. Edwin O. Reichard (funeral notice) and Will of E. O. Reichard, in The Allentown Leader.
-Allentown: 10 December 1906 and 17 January 1907).
+4. “Edwin O. Reichard” (funeral notice) and “Will of E. O. Reichard.”
+Allentown, Pennsylvania: The Allentown Leader, 10 December 1906 and 17 January 1907.

-5. Schmidt, Lewis.
+6. Schmidt, Lewis.
 A Civil War History of the 47th Regiment of Pennsylvania Veteran Volunteers.
-Allentown: Self-published, 1986.
+Allentown, Pennsylvania: Self-published, 1986.

-6. U.S. Civil War Pension Index (Application No.: 209636, Certificate No.: 144453, filed by the veteran on 9 November 1875).
-Washington, D.C.: U.S. National Archives and Records Administration, 1875.
+8. U.S. Civil War Pension Index (application no.: 209636, certificate no.: 144453, filed by the veteran on 9 November 1875).
+Washington, D.C.: U.S. National Archives and Records Administration.